MohamedBenIsmaiel/Auth/README.md

 * reading more about the cons and props of session and jwt
 * know more about xsrf  and xss bugs

+## NOTE:-
-## NOTE:- postman collection in the root dir
+### postman collection in the root dir .
+### entity, use-case , service and repository have it's owen README that contain more explaination